Dobefu/DLiteScript/docs/content/docs/standard-library/strings/trimLeft.md

 +++
 title = 'strings.trimLeft'
 linkTitle = 'trimLeft'
-description = 'Removes whitespace from the start of a string.' weight = 0 draft = false
+description = 'Remove whitespace from the start of a string.
+Strip leading spaces, tabs, and newlines from the beginning of text values.
+Part of the strings namespace.' weight = 0 draft = false
 +++